OhShINT/ohshint.gitbook.io/OSINT_Protips/OSINT-Protips.md

 [#OSINT](https://twitter.com/hashtag/OSINT?src=hashtag_click) Protip 2:

-You can view and download an #Instagram post in full resolution by simply adding "/media/?size=l" to the post URL.
+You can view and download an #Instagram post in full resolution by simply adding `/media/?size=l` to the post URL.

 Example:
 [https://instagram.com/p/CMdB2v8liSf/media/?size=l](https://instagram.com/p/CMdB2v8liSf/media/?size=l)

-You can also use "?size=m", if you want a smaller resolution.
+You can also use `?size=m`, if you want a smaller resolution.

 [#OSINTProtip](https://twitter.com/hashtag/OSINTProtip?src=hashtag_click)